rolando1515/website/README.md

 xxxxxxx NOBERT xxxxxxx
 Can you give explanations for what's happening with the H1?
 Where's it's current styling is coming from.

+To see where the property from H1 is coming from you can go to _app.tsx right click go to source definition.
+It will take you to the file where the property is defined.
+In this case is towards the bottom and name h1.